George Altman: Legacy and honors

+Altman believed his career was diminished by injury, saying "I could have had a much better career if I didn’t get hurt.
+At that time, there were no trainers or agents to look out for you".
+He played hurt instead of resting in the Major Leagues because that was the expectation of his managers at the time.
+He was healthiest when he played in Japan because of a superior training regimen.

-Personal life
+Personal life and death

 During the baseball offseason, he worked as a substitute elementary school teacher.

 Altman overcame colon cancer at age 42, while playing baseball in Japan.

 After retiring from professional baseball, Altman became a commodities trader at the Chicago Board of Trade.

 Altman retired with his wife Etta to O'Fallon, Missouri, near the National Horseshoe Pitchers Association Hall of Fame and Museum.
 He became involved with horseshoe competitions, and was on a team that won a nationally sanctioned event in 2012.

 In 2013, Altman co-authored his autobiography, George Altman: My Baseball Journey from the Negro Leagues to the Majors and Beyond.

+Altman died in O'Fallon on November 24, 2025, at the age of 92.